 The Agricultural Act of 2014 (Public Law 113-79) was signed into law by President Obama on February 7, 2014 and is commonly known as the "Farm Bill."
 The Farm Bill set national agricultural, nutrition, conservation, and forestry policy.
-The SNAP provisions of the bill were designed to improve oversight by the U.S. Department of Agriculture (USDA) and state program operations and administration.
+The SNAP provisions of the bill were designed to improve oversight by the USDA and state program operations and administration.